fsprojects/FSharp.Formatting/docs/zero-to-hero.md

 ---
 # From zero to hero: deploying to GitHub Pages

-This guide is meant for a typically setup for open-source projects on GitHub.
+This guide is meant for a typical setup of open-source projects on GitHub.
 We start from a repository without any documentation and aim to end up with a published website on [GitHub Pages](https://pages.github.com/).

 ## Install the local tool